PratesB/sqlalchemy_orm_project/README.md

 ## Database Configuration
-1. Create a `.env` file in the project's root directory, based on the provided `.env.example` file.
+1. Create a `.env` file in the project's root directory.
 2. Populate the environment variables with your MySQL database credentials:

     ```